APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system performs two actions in parallel: a.
 Sends "Invoice & Payment Data" to (7.1 Financial Report Generation). b.
 Sends the "Billing Report" to the Owner.

 The Owner receives the Billing Report.

+UC-18: Service Consumable Depletion
+Author: Michael Orenze Priority: High

+Purpose
+To allow authorized staff (Owner, Dentist, Receptionist) to report the consumption of inventory items used during a service, which updates (reduces) the stock levels in the system.

+Actors
+User (Owner, Dentist, Receptionist)

+Requirement Traceability
+BR-36: The Owner and Receptionist must be able to update inventory item details.

+BR-38: The system must log all inventory changes...

+BR-39: The system must generate low-stock alerts for inventory items.

+Preconditions
+The user (Owner, Dentist, or Receptionist) is logged into the system.

+A service or procedure has been completed which consumed inventory items.

+Postconditions
+On Success: The stock quantity of the reported item is reduced in the (Inventory) data store.

+On Failure (Out of Stock): The stock level is not changed, and the user receives an error.

+Basic Flow
+The staff user submits a "Service Usage Report" (specifying items and quantities used).

+The system checks the current stock levels.

+If items are "In Stock," the system subtracts the used quantity from the (Inventory) data store.

+The system sends a "Usage Acknowledgment (Success)."

+Alternative Flow (Out of Stock)
+3a1: The system checks stock levels and finds the item is "In Stock?"
+(No).

+3a2: The system sends a "Usage Acknowledgment (Error: Out of Stock)."

+3a3: The user receives the error.